Search by Keyword

-It's unfortunate that The Beatles never performed the song live since the writing of this song was well passed their touring days.
+It's unfortunate that The Beatles never performed the song live since the writing of this song occurred well past their touring days.
 No solo Beatle ever thought to dust this one off for the stage either.

 John Lennon was known for being dissatisfied with how his compositions turned out in the recording studio.
 As a songwriter, he would visualize in his mind how his song would be heard, most times trying hard to convey to George Martin and the other Beatles how he wanted it to sound.
 When interviewed, he had been very vocal about his dissatisfaction with the released recordings of some of his compositions, downplaying songs such as "Run For Your Life," "Help!," "Tomorrow Never Knows" and "Across The Universe" among others, baffling fans who view these as masterpieces.

 "Cry Baby Cry” appears to be a prime example of this.
 He felt strongly about it when he recorded the demo of the song, this being the first one out of eleven that he recorded on that day.
 He introduced the song in the recording studio relatively early on within the four-and-a-half months they needed to record the album.
-And after they had completed the song, they had it transferred from four-track to eight-track for even more work, even though they decided against adding anything else.
-In the end, John apparently was once again unhappy with how one of his songs turned out, the evidence being that when it came to sequencing the album, John relegated "Cry Baby Cry" to the middle of side four where it could easily be overlooked.
+And after they had completed the song, they had it transferred from four-track to eight-track for even more work, even though only minimal overdubs were recorded before they deemed it suitable for release.
+In the end, John apparently was once again unhappy with how one of his songs turned out, as evidenced by his negative expressions concerning the song when asked in interviews.
+When it came to sequencing the album, John ended up relegated "Cry Baby Cry" to the middle of side four where it could easily be overlooked.

 John ended up getting his wish – it was overlooked by most listeners who were captivated by a vast array of musical styles throughout the first three sides of this incredible album.
 What John probably didn't take into consideration, however, was that the appreciation for the music of The Beatles would live on decade after decade after decade, with individuals like you and I pouring through and dissecting every aspect of their music and discovering the genius of their recordings in every nook and cranny of their catalog.
 We can all now appreciate that “Cry Baby Cry” is a real jewel, one that should be discovered and appreciated by all!